wahoo-predict/wahoot/README.md

 Here's the thing: Most Bittensor subnets make you feel like you need a PhD in computer science just to get started.
 We looked at that and thought, "That's dumb."
 So we fixed it.

 **No code.
 No servers.
-No "why is my terminal showing errors?" moments.** Just trade on WAHOO Predict like you normally would, and watch the TAO rewards show up in your wallet.
+No "why is my terminal showing errors?" moments.** Just trade on Wahooτ like you normally would, and watch the TAO rewards show up in your wallet.
 It's that simple.

 If you can make a prediction and click a button, you can mine.
 Period.